 Raul Gutierrez, Founder and CEO, is an entrepreneur with a 20-year history in technology and the arts.
 Tinybop was born out of a belief that all kids are explorers.
 His hope is to build a company where ideas, design, and engineering come together to delight, inspire, and educate children.
 Raul was born in Monterrey, Mexico, grew up in Lufkin, Texas, and now lives in Brooklyn, with his wife and two young boys.

-Youngna Park, Head of Product, connects the dots between artists, educators, writers, designers, and developers to bring Tinybop’s apps to life.
+Youngna Park, Head of Product, connects the dots between artists, educators, writers, designers, and engineers to bring Tinybop’s apps to life.
 She’s also a photographer, the producer behind the award-winning dance film, Girl Walk // All Day, and a partner at the creative studio, Wild Combination.
-She lives at the northernmost tip of Brooklyn, with her husband, two antagonistic cats and a budding green thumb.
+She splits her time between Brooklyn and the Hudson Valley, and enjoys spending as much time outdoors as possible.

 Robert Blackwood, Lead iOS Developer, is a software architect and entrepreneur who finds inspiration in creating artificially intelligent systems and physical simulations.
 After working extensively to build software geared towards computer modeling, he discovered the endless creative possibilities within the mobile world and never looked back.
 Hailing from rural New Hampshire, Rob now lives in Fort Greene, Brooklyn with a goofy Boston Terrier.